sassoftware/visual-analytics-sdk/documentation/docs/api/ExportPDFOptions.md

 default value: `false`
 ### `includeCoverPage: boolean`
-The cover page prints the name of the report (or the label if the report has not been saved), the date of the print request, the user name, and the number of pages.
+Adds a cover page to the PDF, which includes the name of the report, the date that the PDF was exported, the user name, and the number of pages.

 default value: `true`
 ### `coverPageText: string`
-Used to add text to the cover page.
+Adds additional text on the cover page.
+Only valid if `includeCoverPage` is `true`.

 default value: `''`
 ### `includedReportObjects: string[]`
-Array of report object IDs to include in the PDF.
-If empty, the entire report will be printed.
+A list of report object names for the objects to include in the exported PDF.
+If empty, the entire report will be exported.

 default value: `[]`